whaleygeek/pyws/README.md

 5. building in minecraft using python

-To get these resources for the first time:
+To get these resources for the first time, from lxterminal type:

+cd ~
 git clone https://github.com/whaleygeek.pyws
+cd pyws
 chmod +x install
 ./install